pluralsight/guides/in-review/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

 * Node.js and NPM.
 * Java and Android SDKs for Android apps.
-* Setup JAVA_HOME and ANDROID_HOME system variables.
+* Setup JAVA_HOME and ANDROID_HOME system variables for Android apps.
 * A MAC system and XCode for iOS apps.
 * Windows for UWP apps.
 * Ionic CLI and Cordova.